Collegiate club sports in the United States

-College club sports in the United States are any sports offered at a university or college in the United States that compete competitively with other universities, or colleges, but are not regulated by the National Collegiate Athletic Association (NCAA) or National Association of Intercollegiate Athletics (NAIA), and do not have varsity status.
+Collegiate club sports in the United States are any sports offered at a university or college in the United States that compete competitively with other universities, or colleges, but are not regulated by the National Collegiate Athletic Association (NCAA) or National Association of Intercollegiate Athletics (NAIA), and do not have varsity status.
 Collegiate club sports can exist at schools that do have teams that are part of the NCAA or NAIA.
 Many times, club sports are student-run and receive little financial aid from the school.
 An estimated 2 million student athletes compete in club sports.

 Typically, most sports offered at universities and offered in youth leagues are also available as a collegiate club team.
 However, the variety of sports offered is also often related to the size of the school.
 Collegiate club sports offer college athletes the ability to play at a competitive level, but without the time commitment generally required for a sport governed by the NCAA.
 The tryout procedure for club sports varies from school to school and from sport to sport.

 Responsibility of club sport members

-Collegiate club sports differ from NCAA sports in the way that they are almost entirely paid for by students through student fees, generally from $50 for certain sports up to $1,500 a year for more expensive sports such as ice hockey.
+Collegiate club sports differ from NCAA sports in the way that they are almost entirely paid for by students through student fees, generally from $50 for certain sports up to $3,000 a year for more expensive sports such as ice hockey.
 This offers the students a unique opportunity because the club team is operated by students, including in many instances, registered student organizations who must organize and ensure financial support for all club activities.
 Activities may include picking and paying a coach, nominating and voting on club officers, buying team jerseys and equipment, paying for and deciding on team travel, etc. Many captains or club presidents of club sport teams act like managers in comparison to the captains of NCAA teams.
 However, some universities or colleges will provide some level of support, including access to facilities and club advisors, and in some instances some level of financial support or access to financial support through university supported student funding boards.